cloud-gov/cg-site/content/docs/apps/managing-teammates.md

 ## Give roles to a teammate

 After a teammate gets a cloud.gov account, an Org Manager or Space Manager will need to give them roles in your orgs and spaces so they can collaborate with you.

-For details about how cloud.gov org and space roles and permissions work, see [Cloud Foundry roles and permissions](http://docs.cloudfoundry.org/concepts/roles.html#roles).
+For details about how org and space roles and permissions work, see [Cloud Foundry roles and permissions](http://docs.cloudfoundry.org/concepts/roles.html#roles).

-If you're an Org Manager or Space Manager, here's how to give roles to your teammates to give them permissions for your orgs and spaces.
+If you're an Org Manager or Space Manager, here's how to give your teammates roles for your orgs and spaces.
 You can check whether you're an Org Manager using `cf org-users <org>` and whether you're a Space Manager using `cf space-users <org> <space>`.

-First check what version of the CLI you're running: `cf -v`.
-If that's older than the [latest version listed here](https://github.com/cloudfoundry/cli/releases), you should [upgrade it](https://docs.cloudfoundry.org/devguide/installcf/install-go-cli.html).
+Check what version of the CLI you're running: `cf -v`.
+If that's older than the [latest version listed here](https://github.com/cloudfoundry/cli/releases), you should [upgrade it](https://docs.cloudfoundry.org/devguide/installcf/install-go-cli.html) to avoid unexpected errors.

-Then decide which roles to give them.
-For a complete list of roles you can give and remove, see [the Cloud Foundry guide to Org and Space Roles](https://docs.cloudfoundry.org/adminguide/cli-user-management.html#orgs-spaces).
-Here are a few examples:
+Decide which roles to give them.
+For a complete list of roles, see [the Cloud Foundry guide to Org and Space Roles](https://docs.cloudfoundry.org/adminguide/cli-user-management.html#orgs-spaces).
+Examples:

 * To give them read-only permissions to the organization, run